-In accordance with the usual custom, the April meeting the Men's Club will be held at the Inn, where a large attack is possible.
-The speaker will be C. H. Chubbuck, Philadelphia, an engineer, who has travelled extensively the Orient.
-His subject will be "Japan and China-A trast."
-His talk will be illustrated by lantern slides, any of them colored in the painstaking Japanese way.
+In accordance with the usual custom, the April meeting of the Men's Club will be held at the Inn, where a large attendance is possible.
+The speaker will be C. H. Chubbuck, of Philadelphia, an engineer, who has travelled extensively in the Orient.
+His subject will be "Japan and China-A Contrast."
+His talk will be illustrated by lantern slides, many of them colored in the painstaking Japanese way.

-Mr. Chubbuck will wear a Mandarin coat of cloth of ml. presented to him by his friend, the Princess Der Ling.
-The ladies will be welcome at this meeting, which will make place on Friday evening, April 7.
+Mr. Chubbuck will wear a Mandarin coat of cloth of gold, presented to him by his friend, the Princess Der Ling.
+The ladies will be welcome at this meeting, which will take place on Friday evening, April 7.